kaijutd/rig_tools/README.md

 # rig_tools
-Compilation of my rigging tools into one clean re-useable UI
+Compilation of my rigging tools into one clean re-useable UI (at some point currently just dumping things)